 - The barcode on your DS-160 must match the barcode on your appointment confirmation page.
 If you come to your interview with an incorrect DS-160 barcode (for example, from a previous interview) you will not be allowed to enter, and will need to make a new appointment using the correct DS-160 barcode.

-- For assistance updating your profile with the correct barcode, please click here or contact the Call Center locally at 19006444 (English and Vietnamese) or from the United States at (703) 665-7350.
+- For assistance updating your profile with the correct barcode, please click here or contact the Call Center at 19006444 (Vietnamese and English available) in Vietnam or +1-703-665-7350 internationally.

 Requirements for Chinese Citizens

 As of November 29, 2016, Chinese citizens with 10-year B1, B2 or B1/B2 visas in Peoples’ Republic of China passports are required to update their biographical and other information from their visa application through the Electronic Visa Update System (EVUS) before travelling to the United States.
 This update must be done every two years, or upon getting a new passport or B1, B2, or B1/B2 visa, whichever occurs first.

 EVUS enrollment is available here.
 There is currently no fee for EVUS enrollment.
 Until a fee is implemented, travelers can enroll in EVUS without charge.
 The Department of Homeland Security, Customs and Border Protection (CBP) will keep visa holders informed of new information here.